manojm-dev/map_hopper/README.md

 - Listens for goals that include:
   - Target pose `(x, y, yaw)`
-  - Target map name (e.g., `"room1"`, `"lab2"`)
+  - Target map name (e.g., `"room1"`, `"room2"`)
 - Checks if robot needs to **switch maps**.
+  - If **no**:
+    - Checks if target pose is within bounds of the new map.
+    - Then directly sends goal to `move_base` in the current map.
-  - If yes: queries wormhole info from an SQLite DB.
+  - If **yes**: queries wormhole info from an SQLite DB.
     - Publishes the new map path → triggers map switch.
+    - Checks if target pose is within bounds of the new map.
     - Publishes robot's initial pose in new map frame.
 - Sends goal to `move_base` once localization is stable.
 - Reports success or failure through action result.